Lesson 1 ยท VB6 Fundamentals

 Lesson Summary

-Form Designer, Toolbox, Code Editor, Properties Window, and Project Explorer
+You explored the Form Designer, Toolbox, Properties Window, and Code Window.

 First Programs

-Creating message boxes, handling user input, and modifying form properties
+You saw how message boxes, text input, and form properties work in simple applications.

 Next Lesson